Dr. Mark is a veterinarian. He also trains dogs, mostly large breeds and those that suffer from aggression problems.

-Only a small percentage of those bitten sue the dog's owner, but do you want to be one of the few who loses your dog, loses a home, or even goes to jail as a result of a dog bite?
+Out of a total of about 4.5 million incidents of dogs biting per year, there are more than 350,000 that end up in US emergency rooms.
+Only a small percentage of those bitten sue the dog's owner.
+While the risks are low, do you want to be one of the few who loses your dog, loses a home, or even goes to jail as a result of a dog bite?

 Why Do Dogs Bite?

 - Some dogs bite because they have been trained by their owners to be aggressive; the owner may not even be aware he is teaching this behavior.

 - Some dogs bite because of previous incidents of maltreatment, like being subjected to misguided “trainers” practicing alpha rolls, being sprayed in the face with a water bottle, or being slapped with a rolled-up newspaper.

 - Some dogs bite because they feel trapped by a human's inappropriate attempt at affection.

 It doesn’t matter why he does it, though, because if your dog ends up biting someone, you are in for a lot of headaches.